How to Create a Custom List in Microsoft Excel

 How to Create a Custom List in Excel

 - Click the File tab.

-- Then, click Options on the backstage screen.
+- Select Options on the left.

-- In the Custom lists box, you’ll see the predefined lists of days of the week and months of the year.
+In the Custom lists box, you’ll see the predefined lists of days of the week and months of the year.

 1. Enter Your List Directly

 The first way to create your own custom list is to enter it directly on the Custom Lists dialog box.
 This is the easiest way if you have a short list not included on any of the worksheets in your workbook.

 2. Import Cells From a Worksheet

 The second way to create a custom list is to import them from cells in one of your worksheets.
 This method makes it simple to add a custom list that you already have in cells in your workbook.

 - Click the cell selector button on the Import list from cells box.

 - The Custom Lists dialog box shrinks down to just the Import list from cells box.
 Select the worksheet containing the list you want to import.
-Then, select the range of cells containing the items in the list and click button on the right side of the Import list from cells box.
+Then, select the range of cells containing the items in the list and click the button on the right side of the Import list from cells box.

 - The Custom Lists dialog box expands again.
 You may notice that the title of the dialog box changes to Options.
 It’s still the same dialog box, though.
 Click Import to add the list items from the worksheet to the List entries box.